A seashell wreath is a fun way to bring the playful beach spirit home.

 BONUS TIP: Have patience, fully enjoy the creative play, and don’t rush your wreath creation!
 My creative play bubbled over to make two wreaths, one to keep and one to give as a gift to spread the joy of spring:

-I hope this post inspires you to embrace wreath-making as a fun, playful adventure!
+We hope this post inspires you to embrace wreath-making as a fun, playful adventure!
 Once your wreath has been made with love and hung proudly on your door, those good vibes will keep bouncing back to you and those that come to your door all throughout the season.